 “Our heartfelt thanks to our friends at The X Factor for supporting the UK’s 49,000 seriously ill children and families,” says Andy Fletcher, CEO of Together for Short Lives.
 “Families coming to terms with the child’s diagnosis often don’t know where to turn to for help and support, and many feel isolated and alone.
 Your support, over many, many years has helped us to reach out to thousands of families facing the heartbreak of knowing their child will die young – helping them through the toughest of times.
 Benefiting from the X Factor is a wonderful Christmas gift, and will help us to be there for more children and families, helping them to make the most of every moment together.”

-The Winner’s Duet will be available to download and stream after the winner of The X Factor has been announced on Sunday night (3 December) and will be The X Factor UK’s 10th charity release.
 Simco Limited will donate 100% of its profits from the sale of each download and in respect of all audio streaming of the single, and the Chancellor has also agreed to donate the VAT, in each case to be shared equally by Together For Short Lives, registered charity no. 1144022 and Shooting Star Chase, registered charity no. 1042495.
-This donation will be at least 20p plus VAT for each download sold in the UK.
+Simco Limited’s donation will include at least 20p for each download sold in the UK.